 We all love our country, but how much do we really know about the rich and diverse culture that it holds?
 Talking about the enriched history of Australia inevitably brings us to the people of the First Nations who exist even today, although, not many people know about them extensively.
 Despite having existed from the time the country first saw human habitation, why is so little known about the Aboriginal tribes?
-Who are the Torres Strait islanders and what are the problems encountered by them in keeping up with an ever-evolving world based on values and systems that are by and large different from their own?
+Who are the Torres Strait islanders and what are the problems encountered by them in keeping up with an ever-evolving world based on values and systems that are by and largely different from their own?
 If these are the questions plaguing your psyche and assignments both, you will find the answers here.

-The Aboriginal and Torres Strait islanders are indigenous Australian inhabitants who were among the first to have migrated out of Africa, travelling along the shores of South Asian waters until they reached Australia.
+The Aboriginal and Torres Strait Islanders are indigenous Australian inhabitants who were among the first to have migrated out of Africa, travelling along the shores of South Asian waters until they reached Australia.
 Archaeological evidence establishes them as the oldest continuous civilization with an extensive timeline that dates back to approximately 65,000 years.

 They, however, are not a homogenous group as one may assume.
 In fact, the Aboriginal and Torres Strait islanders form one of the most culturally diverse populations on earth with more than a hundred sub-groups existing within the formation, all with their individual traits and denotations.
-It is estimated that the world had around 500 nations, 250 languages and 600 dialects existent at the time when colonial invasions began in the late 18th century, and Aboriginal languages were a part of the tally.
+It is estimated that the world had around 500 nations, 250 languages, and 600 dialects existent at the time when colonial invasions began in the late 18th century, and Aboriginal languages were a part of the tally.

 Interestingly, the First Nations people have a much lower age profile than the Non-First Nations populace, which is to say, that about 53 percent of the Aboriginal and Torres Strait dwellers are aged below 25.